ucsb-cs56-projects/cs56-games-rock-paper-scissors/README.md

 ![](http://i.imgur.com/rfJGuJZ.png)

->When a Pokemon is selected from the bottom right, the computer will generate a random Pokemon as well.
+>When a Pokemon is selected from the bottom left, the computer will generate a random Pokemon as well.
 If the player win, loses, or ties against the computer, then it will say it in the center text box.
 The score is kept on the bottom right of the screen.